On large-scale dynamos with stable stratification and the application to stellar radiative zones: Electromotive force calculation for the MHD Boussinesq equations

-\paragraph{Calculation of $\mathcal{E}$}
+\subsection{Calculation of $\mathcal{E}$}

-The calculation of $\mathcal{E}$ proceeds exactly as in Squire et. al. \citep{squire2015electromotive} except with the addition of the buoyancy terms.
-The zeroth and first order fluctuation equations \ref{momEqZero} through \ref{bouyEqFirst} are transformed to Fourier space and substituted into the Fourier space version of EMF equation \ref{EMF} (see \citep{squire2015electromotive} and \citep{radler2006mean} for extensive details).
+The calculation of $\mathcal{E}$ proceeds exactly as in \citet{squire2015electromotive} except with the addition of the buoyancy terms.
+The zeroth and first order fluctuation equations \ref{momEqZero} through \ref{bouyEqFirst} are transformed to Fourier space and substituted into the Fourier space version of EMF equation \ref{EMF} (see \citet{squire2015electromotive} and \citet{radler2006mean} for extensive details).
 Because $\theta_0$ fluctuations diffuse away and are not relevant for the background turbulence, it is unnecessary to make an additional model of the turbulent statistics between $\theta_0$ and either $\textbf{u}_0$ or $\textbf{b}_0$.
 The lack of $\theta_0$ is what allows $\theta^{(0)}$ and $\theta^{(1)}$ to be solved for in terms of $\textbf{u}_0$ and $\textbf{u}^{(0)}$ using the buoyancy equations \ref{bouyEqZero} and \ref{bouyEqFirst} and then substituted directly into the momentum equations \ref{momEqZero} and \ref{momEqFirst}, respectively.
 The net result of weak stably stratification therefore is added terms proportional to $N^2$ in the momentum equations \ref{momEqZero} and \ref{momEqFirst}.

-We use the open source VEST package \citep{squire2014vest} for Mathematica to carry out the calculation, similar to Squire et. al. \citep{squire2015electromotive}, including both helical and non-helical portions of the background velocity and magnetic fluctuations.
+We use the open source VEST package \citep{squire2014vest} for Mathematica to carry out the calculation, similar to \citet{squire2015electromotive}, including both helical and non-helical portions of the background velocity and magnetic fluctuations.
 We report only the four transport coefficients that we find are modified by stable stratification, the isotropic turbulent resistivity and alpha coefficient.
-All other transport coefficients are identical to the result in Squire et. al. \citep{squire2015electromotive}.
+All other transport coefficients are identical to the result in \citet{squire2015electromotive}.
 The modified coefficients in Fourier space are shown below:

 where $\tilde{k}=kl_f$, $\tilde{\omega}=\omega \tau_c$, $q=l_f^2/\eta\tau_c$ is the ratio of the resistive to the correlation time (a measure conductivity), and $\tau_c$ and $l_f$ are the turbulence correlation time and length.
 We note that $(N\tau_c)^2$ is assumed small in the perturbative approach of the SOCA.
 The formal bound requires that the stratification term be smaller than the dominant terms in the momentum equation, which can be clearly seen by considering the zeroth order momentum and buoyancy equations and balancing the $\partial_tu_{0,x}^{(0)}\sim \theta^{(0)}$ and $\partial_t\theta^{(0)}\sim -N^2u_{0,x}$ terms to get $|u_x^{(1)}|\sim (N\tau_c)^2|u_{0,x}|$.
 Therefore, $(N\tau_c)^2$ needs to be on the order of the perturbation expansion parameter.